gideonshaked/dotfiles/README.md

 ## update-compose

 This is a script to update my docker-compose files from a private repository and run docker-compose on them.
-It checks the paramter list given to see if any are valid servers (this is defined in the code), sshs into them, pulls the latest changes to docker-compose and environment files from a git repo, copies them into the appropriate places, and runs `docker-compose up -d`.
+To modify it for your own use you need to change the repository referenced in the code to your own repository of docker-compose files and edit the valid servers.